rauc/rauc/docs/using.rst

 necessary and important to assure that the actual installation behavior does not differ from the description in the manifest.

-Despite the fact, that installing bundles that use newly added features an will *not work*, it is (of course) still possible to update your device to this new version.
+Despite the fact, that installing bundles that use newly added features will *not work*, it is (of course) still possible to update your device to this new version.